RUC-NLPIR/CORAL/README.md

 </div>

-We present an automatic and novel approach for constructing a large-scale conversational RAG benchmark from Wikipedia and an auto-evaluation Benchmark named **CORAL**.
+We present a large-scale conversational RAG benchmark named **CORAL** and propose a unified framework for standardizing and evaluating various conversational RAG baselines.

-CORAL has five critical features: open-domain coverage, knowledge-intensiveness, freeform response generation, handling of topic shifts, and citation labeling.
+- **CORAL:** CORAL has five critical features: open-domain coverage, knowledge-intensiveness, freeform response generation, handling of topic shifts, and citation labeling.
 In CORAL, we evaluate conversational RAG systems across three essential tasks:
 (1) **Conversational Passage Retrieval**: assessing the system’s ability to retrieve relevant information from a large document set based on multi-turn context;
 (2) **Response Generation**: evaluating the system’s capacity to generate accurate, contextually rich answers;
 (3) **Citation Labeling**: ensuring that the generated responses are transparent and grounded by requiring correct attribution of sources.

-What's more, We develop a unified framework for standardizing and evaluating various conversational RAG baselines, facilitating systematic comparison and advancement in this rapidly evolving field.
+- **Conversational RAG Framework:** We develop a unified framework for standardizing and evaluating various conversational RAG baselines, facilitating systematic comparison and advancement in this rapidly evolving field.

 ## 🪸 CORAL